AlexanderCherentcov/CRM/README.md

 ## Installation and Setup

+This project was built using Gulp version 4.0.2.
 To install and run the project locally, follow these steps:

 1. To install and run the project locally, follow these steps:
    ```bash